cyanhearth/100-days-of-code/log.md

 ### Day 17 - 19: Thursday 03/05/18 - Saturday 05/05/18

 **Today's Progress**: Kept working through freecodecamp problems.
+Put time into learning regular expressions on Thursday by finishing problems on regexone.com.
 Not as much done with wedding reception and brother visiting.

 **Thoughts:** Turning up is half the battle.